Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 ## Computational Efficiency & Scalability

-As explained above, our architecture is not to "use [a] convolutional network on top of the attention matrix" and hence **the conclusion about computational complexity and scalability is incorrect**.
+As explained above, our architecture is not to "use [a] convolutional network on top of the attention matrix" and hence **the conclusion about computational complexity and scalability in the review is incorrect** (weakness 2).
 We discuss computational complexity at the end of Section 3.2.
 The **computational complexity is in fact linear in $n$**, the number of objects in the input.

 The overall computational complexity of one layer in a relational convolutional network only scales linearly with the number of objects in the input. **In section 3.2, we discuss the computational complexity of each step in the relational convolution layer**.
 In particular, the group attention operation (Eq 7) has complexity $O(n \cdot n_g \cdot s \cdot d)$, where $n$ is the number of objects in the input.
 Computing the relation tensors for each group $\bar{R}[g]$ (Eq 8) has complexity $O(n_g \cdot s^2 \cdot d_r \cdot d_{\mathrm{proj}}).
 Finally, the complexity of computing the relational convolution (Eq 9) is $O(n_g \cdot s^2 \cdot d_r \cdot n_f)$, where $n_f$ is the number of graphlet filters (also a hyperparameter).
 Note that *all of these operations can be computed in parallel independently* using well-optimized GPU operations.
 Moreover, the first operation (group attention) scales only linearly with input size, and the latter two scale only with the model size (i.e., hyperparameters) and not the size of the input.